111 Comments

 I've always been struck by the claim made in Who Are We and other books like Alien Nation by Peter Brimelow that if immigration had completely ceased after 1790 that the American population even as recently as 1990 would've been around half of its actual size at that time.
 A sizable portion of white Americans can in fact trace their heritage back to the original colonial stock.

 That being said, I think many people missed the point of Vivek's tweet.
-He followed up his initial comment by clarifying that he wasn't advocating for unfettered immigration, but rather that he was arguing against the notion of employing a caste system to rank the quality of American citizens based on their ethnic heritage.
-While we certainly can be selective about who we let become American citizens, the idea of a heritage citizen above and beyond any other American citizen is ultimately counterproductive.
+He followed up his initial comment by clarifying that he wasn't advocating for unfettered immigration, but rather that he was arguing against the notion of employing a caste system to rank Americans based on their ethnic heritage.
+While we certainly can be selective about whom we let become American citizens, the idea of a heritage citizen above and beyond any other American is ultimately counterproductive.
 What would be the end goal of such a distinction?
 Would it be to somehow create different rights based on the grade of American one was deemed to be?

 Ultimately, as Vivek argued and as I also believe, we can recognize America's ethnic history and heritage without becoming captive to it.